 Moreover, CBD mitigates the side effects of THC like anxiety, dysphoria, panic, and paranoia, while at the same time making THC’s therapeutic activity much more significant.
 This is one of the reasons it has generated such buzz around the potential uses for such a compound in medicine.
 CBD has been researched and found to have a great deal of potential including:

-The cannabis plant contains other compound that are even less known called terpenes, but which are critical in augmenting the potential of both THC and CBD.
-Some CBD manufacturers pay particular attention to the "entourage effect" these three can produce and make sure to create the right blend to achieve the greatest effectiveness.
+The cannabis plant contains other compounds known as terpenes.
+These less known, but important in augmenting the potential effects of both THC and CBD.
+Some CBD manufacturers pay particular attention to the "entourage effects" these three compounds can produce when combined.
 But what is a terpene?

 Just like CBD, cannabis terpenes are an understudied part of the flower’s biology.
 In fact they exist throughout nature, providing flavor and aroma to many fruits and flowers.
-From a medical perspective, they interact with major and minor cannabinoids often enhancing the overall effects and properties, while at the same time offering their own therapeutic benefits.
+They interact with major and minor cannabinoids often enhancing the overall effects and properties, while at the same time offering their own therapeutic benefits.
 But finding the right terpenes and the right relative dosages of CBD and terpenes can be tricky.
 Let’s take a look at some of the major studied uses for CBD and terpenes.

 There are more uses for CBD and other cannabinoids being discovered daily, but here are some of the more well-researched functions of this versatile biochemical.